-- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, with a minimum grade of C in each course, - completion of 6 credits at IU Indianapolis, - no more than two (2) courses in any one disciplinary area (except MHHS)

-- only one (1) course can be double-counted for the MHHS minor and another minor or major, unless formally established exceptions have been granted, - to declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-majorform.html
+- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours, with a minimum grade of C in each course, - completion of 6 credits at IU Indianapolis. - no more than two (2) courses in any one disciplinary area (except MHHS), - only one (1) course can be double-counted for the MHHS minor and another minor or major, unless formally established exceptions have been granted, - courses which can potentially count in two or more areas can only satisfy one requirement in the minor, - to declare the minor, complete the School of Liberal Arts online declaration form here.